AdaCore/spark2014/docs/ug/source/concurrency.rst

    end Account;

-Likewise, each protected object is associated at declaration with a `ceiling priority` which should be higher than the active priority of any task accessing it.
+Likewise, each protected object is associated at declaration with a `ceiling priority` which should be equal or higher than the active priority of any task accessing it.
 The ceiling priority of a protected object does not need to be static, it can be set using a discriminant for example.
 Still, like for tasks, Ravenscar requires that it is set once and for all at the object's declaration and cannot be changed afterwards.
 As an example, let us attach a ceiling priority to the protected object ``Num_Accounts``.
 As ``Num_Accounts`` will be used by ``Account_Management``, its ceiling priority should be no lower than 5:

 .. code-block:: ada